maxduchesne23/maxduchesne23/README.md

 <h1 align="center">Hi, I'm Max Duchesne!</h1>
-<h3 align="left">A little about myself: I'm a senior at Colby College studying computer science and economics.
+<h3 align="left">More about me: I'm a senior at Colby College studying computer science and economics.
 I found my passion for CS later in my undergrad career than most (only began pursuing computer science courses in depth last year), but nonetheless enjoy creating and leveraging computer tools to find data-driven solutions to real-world problems.</h3>

 Please feel free to contact me via email📫!
 You can reach me at: **max.duchesne@colby.edu**